Postgraduate Course: Biomedical Data Science (MATH11174)

-- Ability to understand setting and complications related to using and analysing biomedical data.
+- Understand setting and complications related to using and analysing biomedical data.

-- Ability to manipulate, impute and filter data to setup correctly validated predictive models and construct predictive features.
+- Manipulate, impute and filter data to setup correctly validated predictive models and construct predictive features.

-- Ability to understand and solve difficulties related to using high-dimensional data.
+- Understand and solve difficulties related to using high-dimensional data.

 |An introduction to statistical learning, by G. James, D. Witten, T. Hastie and R. Tibshirani.|